rajko-horvat/RevigoCSExample/README.md

 	<a href="http://revigo.irb.hr/Databases/SpeciesAnnotations.xml.gz" target="_blank">Species annotations</a>,
 	or build your own databases with <a href="https://github.com/rajko-horvat/RevigoGenerateDatabases">RevigoGenerateDatabases</a> command line utility.</p>

-<p>To compile and use this library:
+<p>To compile and use this example:
 <ul>
 	<li>Optional: Install <a href="https://visualstudio.microsoft.com/">Visual Studio Code</a> or <a href="https://visualstudio.microsoft.com/">Visual Studio for Windows</a> (You can also compile from Visual Studio for Windows)</li>
 	<li>Install .NET core 6.0 from Microsoft (<a href="https://dotnet.microsoft.com/download">Install .NET for Windows</a>, <a href="https://learn.microsoft.com/en-us/dotnet/core/install/linux">Install .NET for Linux</a>)</li>